perj/sebuild/docs/special-files.md

 For more information about infiles see the
 [CONFIG parameter](descriptors/config.md#invars).

-## static.ninja
+## Asset static.ninja

-The file `rules/static.ninja` contains certain static targets we need to build and don't really have other ways to express them.
-Currently it contains the rules for `build_version.h` and `in.conf`.
+The `static.ninja` asset is included in the main flavor ninja files.
+It contains certain static targets we need to build and don't really have other ways to express them.

-## rules.ninja
+## Asset rules.ninja

-`rules/rules.ninja` contain the main rules for compilation (like how to invoke compilers, how to link, etc.).
+The `rules.ninja` asset contain the main rules for compilation (like how to invoke compilers, how to link, etc.).
 Read the ninja documentation before changing anything in `rules.ninja`.
 Be careful about failing rules which just simply redirect some script output into the $out file.
-Make sure to remove the $out file if the script fails.
+Make sure to remove the
+$out file if the script fails.
 If you don't, the next build can get confused and not rebuild the file even though it failed the previous time.
 Make removes the file for you, ninja doesn't.
 There are some examples in there how to do this, but the safest is probably to wrap everything in a script.